-For the reasons stated above, the Commission respectfully requests the Court to affirm its Final Decision and Order Granting Summary Disposition in Docket EL06-011.
+For the reasons stated above, the Commission respectfully requests the Court to affirm the Circuit Court's Judgment of Affirmance and the Commission's Final Decision and Order Granting Summary Disposition in Docket EL06-011.

-Dated this 29th day of November, 2006.
+Dated this 25 Th day of May, 2007.